tradinghours/docs.tradinghours.com/src/3.x/introduction.md

 ## Welcome to TradingHours.com

-TradingHours.com is the most trusted source for financial calendar reference data.
-All data is carefully researched and verified using only primary sources.
+TradingHours.com is the most comprehensive solution for market holidays and trading hours data and is relied upon by thousands of financial professionals every day, including some of the largest financial institutions in the world.

 ## Why TradingHours.com?